PHASE: Physiology-Aware Hyperspectral Reconstruction via Object-to-Human Domain Adaptation: Evaluation

 \subsection{Downstream Validation}

-\textbf{Downstream Evaluation Pipeline.} To assess the practical utility of the reconstructed hyperspectral images (HSI), we conduct semantic segmentation experiments on two medical benchmarks: the Multidimensional Choledoch and HeiPorSPECTRAL datasets.
-As illustrated in Fig.\ref{downstreamintro}, we compare three input modalities: RGB images, raw HSI, and HSI reconstructed from RGB.
-For a fair comparison, all inputs are fed into the same segmentation architecture under identical training and evaluation protocols.
-Specifically, we adopt a standard UNet~\cite{ronneberger2015u} as the segmentation backbone and only adjust the first convolutional layer to accommodate the input dimensionality of each modality.
+The advantages of spectral information are particularly evident in challenging medical scenarios where RGB fails to capture subtle tissue differences.
+On Choledoch~\cite{zhang2019multidimensional}, which involves fine-grained glandular structures with low visual contrast, RGB-based segmentation often suffers from boundary ambiguity and under-segmentation.
+On HeiPorSPECTRAL~\cite{studier2023heiporspectral}, intraoperative conditions such as illumination variation and tissue deformation further degrade RGB performance.
+These challenges highlight the limitation of RGB in distinguishing physiologically similar tissues and motivate evaluating whether reconstructed HSI can recover clinically useful spectral cues.

-\textbf{Reconstructing HSI from RGB.} We apply several SSDA methods, including our proposed SpectralAdapt, to reconstruct hyperspectral representations from RGB under the standard 10\% label setting~\cite{cheplygina2019not,jiao2024learning}.
-As shown in Table~\ref{medical_reconstruction}, SpectralAdapt consistently achieves superior SSIM and PSNR on both Choledoch and HeiPorSPECTRAL datasets, approaching the fully supervised upper bound.
-These results demonstrate its effectiveness in recovering structurally and spectrally accurate HSI with limited supervision.
+\textbf{Evaluation Pipeline.} We conduct downstream semantic segmentation experiments on three input modalities: RGB, raw HSI, and reconstructed HSI (RS-HSI).
+For fair comparison, all modalities are fed into the same segmentation architecture under identical training and evaluation protocols.
+We adopt a standard UNet~\cite{ronneberger2015u} as the backbone and only modify the first convolutional layer to accommodate different input dimensionalities.

-\textbf{Segmentation Accuracy on Downstream Tasks.} To further assess the utility of reconstructed hyperspectral images (RS-HSI), we perform semantic segmentation using three input modalities: RGB, raw HSI, and RS-HSI, across two medical benchmarks: Choledoch and HeiPorSPECTRAL.
-As illustrated in Fig.~\ref{downstreamvis} and detailed in Table~\ref{downstreamtabble}, RS-HSI consistently outperforms RGB inputs across all evaluation metrics, including Pixel Accuracy (PA), Mean Pixel Accuracy (MPA), and Mean Intersection over Union (mIoU), and achieves performance close to that of raw HSI.
+\textbf{HSI Reconstruction from RGB.} We apply multiple SSDA methods, including~\N, to reconstruct hyperspectral representations from RGB under the standard 10\% labeled setting~\cite{cheplygina2019not,jiao2024learning}.
+As reported in Table~\ref{medical_reconstruction},~\N\ consistently achieves the highest SSIM and PSNR on both Choledoch and HeiPorSPECTRAL, approaching the fully supervised upper bound.
+These results verify that~\N\ recovers both structural fidelity and spectral accuracy under limited supervision, providing a reliable basis for downstream evaluation.